 Export or move composite food products after 1 January 2021

-This guidance applies to businesses in Great Britain (England, Scotland and Wales) exporting or moving composite food products to, or through:
+This guidance applies to businesses in Great Britain (England, Scotland and Wales) that export or move composite food products:

 - processed products of animal origin (POAO)